Kazimierz Górski

-Kazimierz Klaudiusz Górski (2 March 1921 – 23 May 2006) was a coach of Poland national football team and honorary president of the Polish Football Association.
+Kazimierz Klaudiusz Górski (2 March 1921 – 23 May 2006) was a Polish professional football manager.
 He was also a football player, capped once for Poland.

+Under his tenure, Poland finished third at the 1974 FIFA World Cup and won two Olympic medals; gold in 1972 and silver in 1976.
+He is often regarded as the best Polish football manager of all time.

 Playing career

-He was born in Lwów, Second Polish Republic (nowadays Lviv, Ukraine).
-He played as a forward in several Polish football teams: RKS Lwów, Spartak Lviv, FC Dynamo Lviv, Legia Warsaw and his football nickname was "Sarenka" ("Roe-deer").
-His successful career was interrupted by World War II and it took until 1948 before he participated in his only international match, a game between Poland and Denmark (0–8).
+Górski was born in Lwów, Second Polish Republic (nowadays Lviv, Ukraine).
+He played as a forward in several Polish football teams: RKS Lwów, Spartak Lviv, Dynamo Lviv, Legia Warsaw.
+His football nickname was "Sarenka" ("Fawn").
+His successful career was interrupted by World War II and it took until 1948 before he participated in his only international match, a game between Poland and Denmark (8–0 loss).

+Coaching career

-Team coach in Poland
+Club in Poland

-He graduated in football training from the Higher School of Physical Education in Kraków (Wyższa Szkoła Wychowania Fizycznego, today the Akademia Wychowania Fizycznego w Krakowie) and the Physical Education Academy in Wrocław (Akademia Wychowania Fizycznego we Wrocławiu) in 1980.
-He was the coach of Legia Warsaw (3 times), Marymont Warszawa (his first independent training job started there in 1954), Gwardia Warszawa, Lublinianka Lublin, and ŁKS Łódź.
+Górski graduated in football training from the Higher School of Physical Education in Kraków (Wyższa Szkoła Wychowania Fizycznego, today the Akademia Wychowania Fizycznego w Krakowie) and the Physical Education Academy in Wrocław (Akademia Wychowania Fizycznego we Wrocławiu) in 1980.
+He was the coach of Legia Warsaw (three times), Marymont Warszawa (his first independent training job started there in 1954), Gwardia Warszawa, Lublinianka Lublin, and ŁKS Łódź.

-Polish national team coach 1970–1976
+Poland national team

-He started as the coach of the Polish national junior team from 1956 to 1966, then the Polish U-23 national team from 1966 to 1970, and finally the first Poland national football team from 1970 to 1976.
+Górski started as the coach of the Poland national junior team from 1956 to 1966, then the Polish U-23 national team from 1966 to 1970, and finally the first Poland national football team from 1970 to 1976.
 His first international match with the team was held on 5 May 1971 in Lausanne against Switzerland.
 His major successes were winning the gold medal in the 1972 Olympic Games in Munich; the silver medal (for third place) in the 1974 World Cup held in Germany; and another silver medal for second place in the 1976 Olympic Games in Montreal (the second of Poland's three Olympic medals in football).
-Kazimierz Górski was the coach of the Polish national team for 73 matches (with 45 wins).
+Kazimierz Górski was the coach of the Poland national team for 73 matches (with 45 wins).

 Poland qualified for the 1974 World Cup by defeating 1966 World Cup winners England at home and holding them to a draw at Wembley.

-Team coach in Greece
+Club in Greece

-After resigning his position with the Polish national team, he went to Greece and was a successful coach with Panathinaikos Athens, Kastoria FC, Olympiakos Piraeus and Ethnikos Piraeus.
+After resigning his position with the Polish national team, Górski went to Greece and was a successful coach with Panathinaikos, Kastoria FC, Olympiacos and Ethnikos Piraeus.